JacekPardyak/inkscaper/README.md

-# R and Python Converter SVG ⇔ sHP
+# R wrapper for Inkscape